BoidCMS/boidcms.github.io/developer/reference.md

 --------

 - **`App::upload_media()`**:
-This method is used to accept file submissions. **Note that only a single file can be uploaded at a time.**
+This method is used to accept file submissions.
+?> Note that only a single file can be uploaded at a time.

 ```php
 App::upload_media( ?string &$msg = null, ?string &$basename = null ): bool